dehanz13/danniel-hansel-portfolio-gatsby/src/pages/posts/001-first-post.md

 - engineering
 ---

+Welcome to my Code Blog.
+This is where I share my ideas, thoughts and experiences as well as my partner's blogs.

+If you would like to also post on Code Blog, don't hesitate to contact me!

-Welcome to Code Blog, I hope you enjoy our content.
+I hope you enjoy our content.
 Feel free to like and share!